Rashmi96/perzonix-hackathon/README.md

 2. Go to Google Colab as we can leverage the GPU https://colab.research.google.com

+3. Upload app.py and logo-png.png files to colab

-3. Install dependencies in colab
+4. Install dependencies in colab
    ```sh
    %pip install langchain langchain-community langchain-core transformers
    %pip install sentence-transformers